JosephKeatinge/CS3305_Project/README.md

 # CS3305_Project
-# NO fun lads only work
+# No fun lads only work